andreobriennz/remarkable/README.md

 - Generates sites as a single page app (coming soon)

 ## How to Use
-### Basic Usage
+### 1. Create Project
-- Make sure Python 3 is installed on your computer.
+First, make sure Python 3 is installed on your computer.
 If not, install it [here](https://www.python.org/downloads)

+Then choose one of the following methods:

+**Via User Interface**
-- Create a new project with `python -c "import manage; manage.create('name_of_project')"` OR type `python -c "import manage; manage.start_gui()"` to create the project via the new user interface!
+- `python -c "import manage; manage.start_gui()"` to create the project via the new user interface!
+- Follow on screen prompts to create a project (note that editing project is not yet supported)

+**Via CLI or manually**
+- Create a new project with `python -c "import manage; manage.create('name_of_project')"`

+**Manually**
 - There will be a folder created in the 'projects/' directory matching the name of your new project.
 This is where all your project specific code and content is.
 Inside here, you will see a directory called 'content' - this is where you put all your content (blogs, book chapters, etc).
 Content in here should be all in markdown (files ending in .md)

-- For remarkable to recognize your content files and know what order to include them in, you must declare them.
-In the 'projects/projects.json' file, find the name of your project (automatically added) and add all your content filenames to the array called 'content' in the order they should appear (you don't need to add the full path, as remarkable will assume everything is in the content/ directory)
+### 2. Edit Project
+For now editing project needs to be done by creating and editing markdown files in projects/name_of_project/content/.
+A user interface (GUI) is currently being developed.

+### 3. Compile to Website
-- Compile changes with `python -c "import manage; manage.run('name_of_project')"` or `runp manage.py run`
+- Compile changes with `python -c "import manage; manage.run('name_of_project')"`
+- Site will appear in public/name_of_project

-### Creating Custom Sections and Layout
+### 4. Advanced: Creating Custom Sections and Layout
 - You can edit existing sections in the 'partials/' directory to create a custom nav or footer.
 Both markdown and HTML files are supported
 - Documentation for creating new, custom sections and editing layout coming soon (once a few bugs have been fixed)